jacobcancode/LitConnect/navigation/shared_interests/Bookrecomendations.md

         };
     }

-    // POST function to add a new book function addBook(book) {
+    // POST function to add a new book to the database function addBook(book) {
         fetch(baseUrl, {
             method: 'POST',